SimSchmitt/SimonSchmitt/_pages/about.md

 I am writing my PhD thesis under the supervision of Andrea Iacona and Lorenzo Rossi.
 In my thesis, I develop a novel, intermediate position between generality absolutism and generality relativism, and apply it to theories of truth and set theory.

-Apart from my thesis, I work on several other projects.
+Beyond my thesis, I work on several other projects.
 These include a paper on Feferman's unfolding program (co-authored with Martin Fischer and David Hofmann), an application of contextualism to set theory (with Lorenzo Rossi and Chris Scrambler), and a paper on the Universe-Multiverse debate in set theory (with Matteo de Ceglie).